 Why parents like it: Can’t overfeed this passion

-Where to buy: Science and natural history museum gift shops, toy stores, and online
+Where to buy: Science and natural history museum gift shops, toy and bookstores, and online

 Highlights’ tips: Pair dino toys with dino-themed sleepwear, socks, or underwear.

 6. Age 5

 Product picks: Alphabet cookie cutters; personalized name puzzles; alphabet books, M & M’s printed with your child’s name; stickers or rubber stamps in multiple fonts for each letter

 Why experts like it: Identifying their own name is often a first reading/writing step

 Why parents like it: Promotes ownership, pride, and self-esteem